 There are other malicious software out there that may not be detected by anti-virus software, as they do not fall into the areas defined as viruses.
 There is software like Spybot Search & Destroy that are available to help prevent these from infecting your computer.
 More on blocking spyware »

-All offices are wired for the campus network.
-You need a desktop or laptop computer (available from the Campus Computer Store), Ethernet cable and your NSID.
+Most offices and labs are wired for the campus network.
+You need a desktop or laptop computer (available from the Campus Computer Store), an Ethernet cable and your NSID.
 Plug your computer into the network, start up a web browser and follow the instructions to register your computer.
-More on Accessing the Network »
+More on the university Wired Network »

-The wireless network is a way for you to access the University network and the Internet without wired connections.
+The wireless network is a way for you to use the WiFi capability of your laptop to access the University network and the Internet without wired connections.
 A large portion of the University is covered by the "uofs-secure" wireless network.
-With a compatible laptop and wireless network card, you can roam within a wireless network area and connect to e-mail, PAWS, shared folders, printers, the World Wide Web and more.
-Check the Wireless map to find a wireless access point in your area.
+With a compatible laptop you can roam within a wireless network area and connect to e-mail, PAWS, shared folders, printers, the World Wide Web and more.
+Check the Saskatoon campus Wireless coverage map.
+The university wireless network is also available in Saskatoon hospitals through special arrangement with the Health Region.
 More on the Wireless Network »

 Two vendors (Shaw and SaskTel) provide high-speed Internet service in Saskatoon.
 There are a variety of bundles and payment options, but with educational pricing it costs roughly the same from either vendor.
-Services from both Shaw and SaskTel are sold at the Campus Computer Store.
+Home Internet service is available through the Campus Computer Store.
 More on Internet Access from Home »

 Wireless Access for Visiting Colleagues – The U of S wireless network allows guests to use it when visiting the University.
 Two types of guest access are available—one for your invited guests such as visiting researchers or instructors and conference attendees, and one for members of the general public.
 More on requesting access for guests »